 To reduce the consumption of A3 and A4 paper in the office in 2018-19 in comparison with 2017-18 levels.

 To continue to monitor our water consumption.

-To reduce electricity consumption by following the conservation measures in place.
+To keep electricity consumption as low as practicable by following the conservation measures in place.

-To encourage greater use of audio and video conferencing in order to reduce the need for travel.
+To encourage use of audio and video conferencing where appropriate in order to reduce the need for travel.